yampati1/Physical-Layer-for-5G-URLLC/README.md

 rithms does not meet the isolation and minimum rate requirements when compared with discussed optimization technique.
 # Impact on eMBB data rate with URLLC Service in downlink
 ![embb_urllc_final](https://user-images.githubusercontent.com/51235418/211160441-dfd0e812-7bb0-4cb4-ab98-8fe9b243389b.svg)
+- The results demonstrate that, as anticipated, the sum-rate of both eMBB and URLLC users increases with SNR, as indicated above.
+This is so that the UEs can select higher order MCS that increase the user's sum-rate as the SNR improves.
+The sum-rate of users serviced is seen to be higher when all of the cell's active users are connected to the eMBB services than when the cell is using solely URLLC.
+Users pick higher order MCS because there is less of a reliability constraint for eMBB, which leads to large data rates.
+The sum-rate is lower than eMBB service when all of the active users in the cell are URLLC, as demonstrated above.
+The customers prefer lower MCS compared to eMBB since the URLLC reliability limitation must be satisfied.
+The overall sum-rate of the users is higher than the total sum-rate of all URLLC users and lower than the total sum-rate of all eMBB users when the active users in the cell are linked to both types of services (both eMBB and URLLC).
+This is due to the fact that URLLC users are scheduled with lower MCS in relation to SNR while eMBB users are scheduled with higher MCS.
+As a result, the data rate is lower when compared to eMBB traffic but higher when compared to URLLC traffic.With varying reliability targets and a 1 ms URLLC latency, it is therefore noticed that the optimization method assigns the resources to both eMBB and URLLC users.
+The impact of increasing the number of resources allocated to URLLC users on eMBB data rate is being further investigated.

 # Resource Consumption Comparisons in uplink